Unit price just may be the most underrated way to discover the best deals when you’re shopping, particularly at the grocery store!

 Understanding Unit Price

-Unit pricing isn’t the flashiest of money-saving concepts, but it is among one of the most important.
+Unit pricing isn’t the flashiest of money-saving concepts, but it is one of the most important.

-In fact, understanding unit price is so important to saving money that money expert Clark Howard started teaching his kids early about this concept.
+In fact, understanding unit price is so important to saving money that money expert Clark Howard started teaching his kids early about the concept.

 “I started talking to my kids around the third grade about unit pricing because I wanted them to understand the tricks,” he says.
 “I wanted them to know when something’s a deal and when it’s not.”

 - How Do I Find the Unit Price?

 - How Do I Calculate Unit Pricing if I Can’t Easily Find It?

 - What Are Unit Pricing Regulations by State?

 Unit pricing tells you how much you’re paying per basic unit of whatever it is you’re buying.
 So for paper towels, it’s the price per square foot.
 For toilet paper, it might be the price per sheet.
 For canned goods, it might be the price per ounce.

 Once you understand this, you can begin to get a better understanding of pricing and value for everything you buy.